 Spider mites are not true insects, but are classed as a type of arachnid, relatives of insects that also includes spiders, ticks, and scorpions.
 Adults are reddish brown or pale in color, oval-shaped, and very small (1/50 inch long) – about the size of the period at the end of this sentence.
 Immature stages resemble the adults except only smaller.

-Life Cycle: Most mite species overwinter as eggs on the leaves and bark of host plants.
+Most mite species overwinter as eggs on the leaves and bark of host plants.
 In early spring, as temperatures warm, tiny six-legged larvae begin hatching and feed for a few days before seeking shelter where they molt into the first nymphal stage.
 Nymphs have eight-legs and pass through two more molts before becoming mature adults.
 After mating, females are capable of producing as many as 300 eggs over a couple of weeks.
 Hot, dry weather favors rapid development of these pests.
 During such conditions the time it takes to pass from egg to adult may occur in as little as 5 days.
 There are several overlapping generations per year.

 Note: Dispersal over a wide area occurs when spider mites are carried on their webbing by the wind.

-Control: To get rid of spider mites pinch or prune off infested leaves or other plant parts.
-Use the Bug Blaster or wash plants with a strong stream of water to reduce pest numbers.
+To get rid of spider mites pinch or prune off infested leaves or other plant parts.
+Use the Bug Blaster to wash plants with a strong stream of water and reduce pest numbers.
 Commercially available beneficial insects, such as ladybugs, lacewing, and predatory mites are important natural enemies.
 For best results, make releases when pest levels are low to medium.
 If populations are high, use a least-toxic, short-lived pesticide (pyrethrin) to reduce infestations, then release predatory insects to maintain control.
 Insecticidal soap, neem oil, or botanical insecticides can be used to spot treat heavily infested areas.
 Horticultural oil should be applied early in the season or late in the fall to destroy overwintering eggs.

 Photo Credit: University of Maryland Extension